auca/com.341/Labs.md

 During labs students will have to practice with various abstractions created by Unix and Unix-like kernels by writing various system utility applications.

+You can use the AUCA server for this work through SSH at 'auca.space'.
+The login has the format <last name>_<first letter of the first name>.

 ## Lab #1, Input and Output

 Create simple clones of the following common Nix programs.
 Find out their